sst/guide/_chapters/custom-domains-in-serverless-apis.md

   scope.stage === "prod" ? "api.my-serverless-app.com" : undefined,
 ```

 This tells SST that we want to use the custom domain `api.my-serverless-app.com` **if** we are deploying to the `prod` stage.
-We are not setting one for our `dev` stage, or any other stage for that matter.
-We'll leave that as an exercise for you.
+We are not setting one for our `dev` stage, or any other stage.

 We could for example, base it on the stage name, `api-${scope.stage}.my-serverless-app.com`.
 So for `dev` it might be `api-dev.my-serverless-app.com`.
+But we'll leave that as an exercise for you.

 We also need to update the outputs of our API stack.